eclipse-tractusx/puris/docs/architecture/06_runtime_view.md

 ## Scenario: Exchange Notifications

 The notification feature allows users to inform partners about demand and capacity disruptions.
-The termsData Provider and Data Consumer are in this scenario somewhat misleading because:
+The terms `Data Provider` and `Data Consumer` are in this scenario somewhat misleading because:

 - The Data Consumer is the message sending party
 - The Data Provider is the message receiving party (providing the endpoint consuming the data)